 How do all the vehicles compare to each other?
 Let’s take a look at each vehicle.
 Not at the small technical issues, such as the air conditioning is too loud.
 The youngest gearhead at the factory can take care of that problem.
 Let’s look at what each vehicle does differently, smartly.

 While hydrogen filling stations aren’t on every street, they are getting closer to urban areas.
 We drove 50-75 miles each day.
 CaFCPs energy members oversaw hydrogen refueling, filling each car every day.
-Each of the multimillion dollar hand-built prototypes were using liquid hydrogen.
+Each of the multimillion-dollar hand-built prototypes was using liquid hydrogen.

 Refueling needs to be varied with the different vehicles in the caravan.
 The range of travel is from 75 miles to 150, depending on tank size and fuel cell stack size.

 All vehicles used 5,000 psi except General Motors who has upped the ante to 10,000 psi.